 Last is the finishing part of the tackle.
 Once contact has been established, the arms should wrap the person carrying the ball.
 Coach Smith teaches to shoot the arms from the chest.
 This will bring the force into the tackle, rather than rounding the arms to wrap.
 This motion is comparable to football players’ off-season lifts, such as bench presses and pushups.

 The coach makes a note of not stopping the feet through contact.
 Players must continue to chase the tackle once contact is made.
-When the feet stop, often, players will widen their base and lose contact.
-Coach Smith wants players to run their feet through contact to put ball carriers on the ground.
+When the feet stop, players will often widen their base and lose contact.

 Football Tackling Drills